leocareer/QA-Challenge-by-Leo-Kalugina/Part-1-Test-Cases/test-design.md

 Before writing tests, I need to explore the software product and answer the following questions:
 - What does the function do? (**actions**)
 - What affects her work? (**parameters** of actions)
-- What do I need to test? (**values** параметров, of parameters, more exactly I need a model that will appear after defining values, I will create tests based on this model)
+- What do I need to test? (**values** of parameters, more exactly I need a model that will appear after defining values, I will create tests based on this model)
 - What is important for users? (for example, expand or reduce the model based on common sense)

 Usually for research I use the following base: specifications; product; user documentation; code inspections and code coverage analysis; statistic collection; communication with users, tech support, developers; external standards and regulations; experience and exploratory testing.
 In the current situation I have only very basic specification, so after a brainstorm I will make some assumptions about how the program works, based on my experience, which in reality **must be officially clarified** and fixed in any way.